dialoguemd/covid-19/src/regions/ca/info/ca-nu/reporting.md

-## Nuvavut: Who should I contact if I think I have COVID-19?
+## Nunavut: Who should I contact if I think I have COVID-19?

 Need to talk to someone if you have COVID-19 symptoms, or have recently travelled to or from an affected area?
 Please call 975-8601 or 1-888-975-8601 from 7:30 a.m. to 7:30 p.m.to speak with someone.
 Please remember this line is for those who need it – and should not be used for general inquiries.